zio/zio/docs/datatypes/core/zio/error-management.md

 val f2: ZIO[Any, String, Int]     = ZIO.succeed(5) *> ZIO.fail("Oh uh!")
 ```

-Let's try to run a failing effect and see what happens:
+Now, let's try to run a failing effect and see what happens:

 ```scala mdoc:compile-only
 import zio._